Hemanth509h/canteen/replit.md

 ## Recent Changes (Dec 1, 2025)

 ### Latest Updates:
+1. **Manual WhatsApp Staff Reminders** - One-click button to send booking reminders to staff:
+   - Click the WhatsApp icon button (MessageCircle icon) on any booking in the bookings list
+   - Modal opens showing all staff members
+   - Click "Send" button next to staff name to open WhatsApp with pre-filled booking details
+   - Message includes: client name, event type, date, guest count
+   - Opens WhatsApp Web directly - no external API required
+   - Staff can receive reminders instantly for event preparation

-1. **Dynamic Total Amount Adjustment** - Admin can now modify the total booking amount after payment:
+2. **Dynamic Total Amount Adjustment Fixed** - Admin can modify booking total with proper payment handling:
    - Click "Edit" button on admin payment page to enter edit mode
    - Modify the total amount in the input field
+   - When advance payment is PAID: advance stays fixed, only final payment adjusts
-   - Advance payment (50%) and final payment (50%) automatically recalculate based on new total
+   - When advance payment is PENDING: both advance and final recalculate as 50/50 split
    - Changes are saved to the database and reflected on customer payment page
    - Useful when: final guest count changes or additional services are added/removed